 “Apparently he was jealous that I went with someone and hasn’t forgiven me.
-Are you still available?” he looked hopeful.
+Are you still available?” he looks hopeful.

-“This is Phillip, Jack,” I introduced him.
-“Jack’s my new boyfriend,” I explained.
+“This is Phillip, Jack,” I introduce him.
+“Jack’s my new boyfriend,” I explain.

-“You’re in college,” I tried to assuage him.
+“You’re in college,” I try to discourage him.

 “Not anymore.
 Now I’m a full-time babysitter.”

 “Sorry.
-You should go back,” and I gave him a peck on the lips.
+You should go back,” and I give him a peck on the lips.

-Jack gave me a quick, faux slap to my cheek.
-All the girls there were twittering at our gay antics.
-We took a tour of the set-up and the girls lost their shyness.
-We sat and told them about the play and promoted the Out-Crowd, promising to bring Stu and Mike Jr. to the store.
+Jack’s hand delivers a quick, faux slap to my cheek.
+All the girls are twittering at our gay antics.
+We take a tour of the set-up.
+The girls lose their shyness.
+We sit and tell them about the play and promote the Out-Crowd, promising to bring Stu and Mike Jr. to the store.